-2. Turn the diesel burner ON, either on the switch panel or the coach control panel.
+2. Turn the diesel burner ON, either on the LCD screen or the RV control panel.
 A pressure will register on the fuel pressure gauge once the fuel solenoid opens (after approximately 10-20 seconds).

 Step 2: Adjust the Fuel Pressure to 145 PSI